Hobbes74/XCOM-Terrain-Pack/README.md

 DESCRIPTION
 -----------
-The Terrain Pack contains dozens of new terrains, as well as a new globe, to supplement those of the original UFO: Defense game while playing it through OpenXCom.
+The Terrain Pack contains 70+ new terrains, as well as a new globe, to supplement those of the original UFO: Defense game while playing it through OpenXCom.
 It was originally created by Hobbes for UFO2000, who later updated it for use in OpenXCom, and expanded it with the help of other modders.

 The pack includes published terrain mods for the original game and for the UFO2000 opensource multiplayer clone of the original XCom game (http://ufo2000.sourceforge.net/), that were converted by Hobbes to use in OpenXCom.
 All of those were originally published and hosted on Hobbes' old Area 51 website (http://area51.xcomufo.com/) until it went dead.
 Since the UFO2000 terrains were originally designed for multiplayer, it was required to create new AI route nodes (.RMP files) by Hobbes for all of them in order to work with the original game.